MindChirp/infoScreen/SECURITY.md

 ## Reporting a Vulnerability

 Currently there is no way to report vulnerabilities, other than contacting me on email.
-I am not planning to push any security patches in near future
+I am not planning to push any security patches in the near future